ivan7237d/push-pull/packages/core/internal-design-notes.md

 ## Should `map` unsub from inner async _after_ subscribing to a new inner async?

 ## Is there a way to make the map operator implementation simpler?

+## Are some callbacks theoretically possible to do run synchronously?